 How Does 3MT™ Work?

 A preliminary elimination round was held Friday, March 3 at the Fairfax Campus.
-The Top 10 finalists will advance to compete in the final round March 25, 3:00pm at the Mason Graduate Interdisciplinary Conference in Arlington.
+The Top 10 finalists advanced to compete in the final round March 25, at the Mason Graduate Interdisciplinary Conference in Arlington.

 Aiyoub Abbaspour – Volgenau School of Engineering